Rendy-sv/CryptoToken-ERC20/README.md

-Example command to run tests in Truffle:
+Example command to run tests in Truffle:truffle test

+Deployment

+Deploying the MyToken contract to an Ethereum network can be done through a development environment like Truffle, Hardhat, or directly with Remix for ease of use.

+Deployment Example (with Truffle)

+1. Update truffle-config.js with your network settings.

+2. Deploy to your network of choice:

+truffle migrate --network <network_name>

+License

+This project is licensed under the MIT License - see the LICENSE file for details.